ctava-msft/d3-meld/readme-docker.md

 Container already contains the conda env; hence `--skip-env` avoids redundant creation.
 It uses system OpenMPI (apt) plus `mpi4py` inside the micromamba env, ensuring CUDA-aware paths.
 Ensure the AML cluster image SKU supports the CUDA version (22.04 + driver runtime).
 If driver mismatch arises, consider switching base to an AML curated CUDA image and layering micromamba only.

+Podman build parity:
+- Rootless build is fine for pushing to ACR.
+- No special flags needed because image runtime on AML does not depend on how it was built (rootless vs rootful).
+- If you need NVIDIA runtime locally for testing, ensure nvidia-container-toolkit integration with Podman; on many systems: `sudo apt install -y nvidia-container-toolkit` then configure `/etc/containers/containers.conf` hooks.
+For pure build & push this is not required.

 ### 10. Common Issues

 - Mismatch replicas vs ranks (scatter error): Regenerate Data with matching `n_replicas`.
 - Slow exchanges: Ensure one rank per GPU; avoid oversubscription.
 - OpenMM CUDA errors: Check driver compatibility and `nvidia-smi` inside job (`az ml job ssh` for debugging if enabled).
+- Podman cannot push / 401: Re-run token login (`--expose-token`) or remove stale creds at `~/.docker/config.json`.
+- Windows Podman path issues: Ensure session PATH includes Podman binaries or open a fresh terminal after install.
+- Image not visible in ACR portal: Confirm push succeeded and you used the correct registry name (no typos); list with `az acr repository list -n $ACR`.

 ---
 For bespoke ladder generation or multiplex runs, adapt the `command` to invoke alternative scripts (e.g. `multi_gpu_multiplex.py`).